 Police threaten Agnes Chow "will be pursued for the rest of her life" under their draconian security law.
 Her "crime": having fought for Hong Kong’s democracy.

-Agnes Chow answers questions during a January 2020 interview in Hong Kong. (©Sankei by Kinya Fujimoto)
+Agnes Chow during an interview in Hong Kong in January 2020. (©Sankei by Kinya Fujimoto)

 Agnes Chow, 27, is wanted by the Hong Kong police.
 The well-known advocate of Hong Kong democracy and fluent speaker of Japanese is now in de facto exile in Canada.